jhlumd/honey/README.md

 #### Limitations of My Approach

-Some notes about the limitations of my approach:

 * This way of modeling the data assumes that every `pollen_globs` measurement and `advisement` is given on a `date` that `nectar` is given.
 This is how the data looks in the example given, so I decided it was acceptable.
 * A `WorkerBee`'s  comb affiliation can be updated, however, the data of its past comb affiliations are lost.

 ### "Overruled" and "% Accepted"

-In my current understanding, an Advisement being "Accepted" or "Overruled" is different from the concept of "Accepted" or "Not Accepted" that exists for every nectar allowance used for the calculation of "% Accepted".
-I made some assumptions about this to complete the project.
+In my current understanding, an Advisement being "Accepted"/"Overruled" is different from being "Accepted"/"Not Accepted" at each nectar allowance.
+I made the following assumptions about these concepts to complete the project:

-* Advisement "accepted" vs "overruled" is a different concept from instances of Nectar allowances "accepting" vs "not accepting" the currently active Advisement amount.
-* Advisements can be "overruled" only on rows of `Appointment`s where the `advisement` column is not `nil`.
-This is the `adv_accepted` column of the `Appointment` Model, and this is what is updated via the "Edit Advisement" form on the table of the WorkerBee show page.
+* "Accepted"/"Overruled" describe the state of each `advisement` and is represented in my model by the `adv_accepted` column.
+This is not directly related to the calculation of "% Accepted".
+User can update this value from "Accepted" to "Overruled" via the "Edit Advisement" form on the table of the WorkerBee show page.
+* "Accepted"/"Not Accepted" describe each instance of `nectar` allowance, namely, whether it is equal to the value of the currently active `advisement`.
+This is not specifically recorded into the DB because it can be inferred from `nectar` and `advisement`.
+This is used for the calculation of "% Accepted".

-I did this because I assumed that you shouldn't be able to update a Nectar allowance amount or the Advisement amount of a date long past.
+I did this because I assumed that the user shouldn't be able to update a Nectar allowance amount or the Advisement amount of a date long past because the Nectar has likely already been given.

 #### Used JavaScript, not ActiveSupport::Concern

-Ultimately, I decided to calculate this in the frontend with JavaScript since the relevant variables were already needed in the frontend for the graph.
+Ultimately, I decided to calculate "% Accepted" in the frontend with JavaScript since the relevant variables were already needed in the frontend for the graph.
 I did not utilize an ActiveSupport Concern, but learned more about the concept during the research and look forward to implementing that approach in the future.

 ## Features

 * Thorough Model validations for `Appointment` attributes closely following the instructions describing the data.
 * In addition to the graph and table, the `WorkerBee` Show Page displays useful performance metrics for WorkerBees and presents them in a way that is easy to be understood even at a glance (color coded).
-* Prevents N+1 queries using ActiveRecord queries with `.joins` and `.includes`
+* Prevents N+1 queries using ActiveRecord queries with `.includes` and `.joins`
   * Index Page shows the most recent `Appointment` date for each WorkerBee to show who has been recently active.
   * Show Page shows the WorkerBee's performance relative to Comb averages as well as Hive averages.
 * Responsive interface with toggling table view modes and "update-in-place" forms using JavaScript on top of Rails.